( Things narcissistic mothers say- READ/WATCH/LISTEN)

 Empower yourself with strategies based on awareness!

-That’s why you come away feeling so bad about yourself.
+That’s why you come away from an encounter with her feeling so bad about yourself.

 Yet, you may be so used to what mom says you don’t expect anything different.